Mala Rao: Research and career

 Rao has campaigned to raise awareness about the impact of climate change and eco-anxiety on patients health and mental health.
 To this end, she has served on various government task forces, and delivered several public lectures.
 She wrote The Health Practitioner’s Guide to Climate Change, which was highly commended in the British Medical Association public health awards.

 In 2014, Rao launched an investigation into the wellbeing of black and minority ethnic populations in England.
 She established the Imperial College London ethnicity and health unit, where she investigated health inequalities in the NHS workforce, in the general population and in health research.

 In 2004, Rao was appointed head of the england public health workforce and led the London Department of Health.
 She was appointed a medical adviser to NHS England's Workforce Race Equality Strategy between 2018 and 2022.

-Awards and honours

-Rao's awards and honours include: